Update: Xbox Games Pass has now launched for all Xbox owners today after a period of testing for Xbox Live Gold members.

-When the service launches in its final form later this spring, it’ll cost £7.99/$9.99/AU$10.95 a month and will be available on Xbox One and Windows 10 devices, though it won’t be available on Xbox 360.
+When the service launches in its final form on June 1, it will cost £7.99/$9.99/AU$10.95 a month and will be available on Xbox One and Windows 10 devices, though it won’t be available on Xbox 360.

 Some notable titles expected when the service rolls out include: Halo 5: Guardians, NBA 2K16, Mad Max, LEGO Batman, and Fable III.
 Though you won’t need an Xbox Live Gold subscription to access Xbox Games Pass, you will still need it if you want to access any of the multiplayer modes in the games you download.